awaismughal2020/sona/README.md

-# sona
-SONA - Modular AI Web Assistant
+**SONA - Your friendly, efficient, and always helpful AI assistant!**